 Pricing: Starts at $85/month.
 Free 14-day trial available.

-Another easy-to-use real-time SketchUp renderer is D5 Render.
+Another easy-to-use real-time SketchUp rendering software is D5 Render.

 Mostly used by architects, interior designers, landscapers, and product designers, the tool has a modern and intuitive user interface, making it straightforward to get off the ground.